rohitdavas/rohitdavas.github.io/blogs_dev/Preparing till last day.md

 1. build a routine of doing things. preparing till the last minute is a result of a feeling of unpreparedness and not having time. having a routine, and allocating time for preparation would help you with these two factors.

 2. embrace the boredom!
 Feeling bored is a new thing I guess, with all the facilities and modes to escape available.
 Distilling my thoughts for a better view of it. ...
+2.1 Yuval Noah Harari on boredom with Lex fridman. [timestamped clip](https://youtu.be/Mde2q7GFCrw?t=8543)